Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

-The Barça Academy at Casa Grande in Arizona is preparing for the U.S. Soccer Development Academy season and is kicking off its inaugural season — and Denis Silva has just arrived from Spain to become the Technical Director.
-Barça Academy is the famous Futbol Club Barçelona, commonly known as Barça, first and only full-time residency academy in the world — besides La Masia in Barcelona Spain.
+The Barça Academy at Casa Grande in Arizona is preparing for the U.S. Soccer Development Academy season and is kicking off its inaugural season—and Denis Silva has just arrived from Spain to become the Technical Director.
+Barça Academy is the famous Futbol Club Barçelona, commonly known as Barça, the first and only full-time residency academy in the world—besides La Masia in Barcelona, Spain.

 Known for being ‘more than a club’ — “Més que un club”— Barça is home to Lionel Messi.

 The new Barca Academy has just started their inaugural season in the U.S. Soccer Development Academy and the new teams are taking shape.
-The world-class youth soccer academy has attracted elite players from MLS and prestigious youth soccer clubs in the U.S. and around the world.
+The world-class youth soccer academy has attracted elite players from MLS and prestigious youth soccer clubs in the U.S. and worldwide.

 Today, Barca Academy announced the appointment of Denis Silva as Barça Academy’s Technical Director.
 Silva will oversee the player development, coaching education and implementation of the renowned FC Barcelona training methodology at the full-time year-round residency program in Casa Grande, Arizona.